 Isms, in my opinion, are not good.
 A person should not believe in an ism, he should believe in himself. – Ferris Bueller.

 Jo had always imagined himself somewhat like a grapefruit.
 Only not spherical or particularly orange.
 And comparatively less deadly than other fruits or vegetables (when dropped from a great height).
-Its more that he felt he took some getting used to.
+Its possible that he felt misunderstood as a form of citrus.

 For a moment it seemed almost like meaningful reflection, until he spied from his vantage a silver spoon that had rolled underneath the sofa sometime before.